A Bible Study by Jack Kelley

 I do not want you to be ignorant of this mystery, brothers, so that you may not be conceited: Israel has experienced a hardening in part until the full number of the Gentiles has come in.
 And so all Israel will be saved, as it is written:

 “The deliverer will come from Zion; he will turn godlessness away from Jacob.
 And this is my covenant with them when I take away their sins.”(Romans 11:25-29)

 As the End of the Age approaches, three supernatural events will combine to bring Israel officially back into God’s forever family.
-First, God’s “impossible any other way” victory over a coalition of Moslem armies will move them to reinstate their Old Covenant relationship and build a Temple in Israel.
+First, God’s “impossible any other way” victory over a coalition of Muslim armies will move them to reinstate their Old Covenant relationship and build a Temple in Israel.
 (Ezek.
-39:28-29) Then Elijah will appear along with Moses and with signs and wonders they’ll prepare Israel to expect their soon Coming King.
+39:28-29) Then Elijah will appear along with Moses and with signs and wonders, they’ll prepare Israel to expect their soon Coming King.
 (Rev 11:3-6) And finally, the Holy Spirit will come to remove their spiritual blinders and soften their hardened hearts to finally receive their Messiah.
-(Zech 12:10) He’ll judge their enemies and usher in their long awaited Kingdom, just like Malachi said He would.
+(Zech 12:10) He’ll judge their enemies and usher in their long-awaited Kingdom, just like Malachi said He would.
 If you listen closely you can almost hear the footsteps of the Messiah.
 12-08-12